krjordan/GitLexPy/README.md

 python3 gitlex.py --check-key
 ```

 **Note:** The tool will prompt you for the OpenAI API key if it's not found in the configuration file.
-Your API key will be stored locally in the `gitlex_config.json` file.
+Your API key will be stored locally in the `.gitlex-config.json` file.

 ## API Key Configuration 🔑

 For `GitLexPy` to work, you'll need an OpenAI API key.

 1. [Sign up](https://beta.openai.com/signup/) for an API key with OpenAI.
 2. Once you've obtained your key, run `GitLex` for the first time, and it will prompt you to enter it.
-Your key will be stored locally and securely in `gitlex_config.json` for future use.
+Your key will be stored locally and securely in `.gitlex-config.json` for future use.

 > ⚠️ **Note:** Never share your API key or commit it directly to your codebase.

+## Development Workflow 🛠

+We follow the gitflow workflow.
+Here's a quick breakdown:

+- **Develop**: This is the main development branch where all the changes are merged into.
+- **Release**: When `develop` is stable and ready for a release, it's branched to `release` for final testing.
+- **Main**: Once testing is complete and everything is stable, `release` is merged into `main`, triggering a deployment to PyPI via GitHub Actions.

 ## Contributing 🤝